abhik137/learn-go/basics/tour.md

 0
 ```

-## More types: structs, slices, and maps.
+## More types: structs, slices, and maps

 Learn how to define types based on existing ones: this lesson covers structs, arrays, slices, and maps.